-Responsibilities of Students
+4.6.1 Responsibilities of Students

-- i.
-Students must maintain their statuses at all times. - ii.
-They must seek to always promote the image and integrity of the University.
+- They must seek to always promote the image and integrity of the University.
 This, they must do by adhering to academic excellence and integrity. - iii.
 They must observe all University rules and regulations, and respect the matriculation oaths they take as part of their admissions.
 They must follow and use the appropriate channels of communication at all times.

-Responsibilities of Staff
+4.6.2 Responsibilities of Staff